Background and question to be addressed

 The Council wishes to use its advisory report to help politicians and society to carefully consider the usefulness and necessity of nuclear energy.
 The report will reveal which elements play a role in decision-making and what is known, unknown or disputed about them.
 Where possible, the Council will also make its own substantive judgements and recommendations for guidance.
 To all appearances, the main choice to be made has strong normative elements and is therefore pre-eminently a responsibility of government and parliament.

-This advisory report is expected to be completed in the spring of 2022.
+This advisory report is expected to be completed in the summer of 2022.

 - Emmy Meijers, Council member and committee chair